chagge/semi-auto-image-annotation-tool/README.md

    Note that due to inconsistencies with how `tensorflow` should be installed, this package does not define a dependency on `tensorflow` as it will try to install that (which at least on Arch Linux results in an incorrect installation).
    Please make sure `tensorflow` is installed as per your systems requirements.
-   Also, make sure Keras 2.1.3 or higher is installed.
+   Also, make sure Keras 2.1.3 or higher and OpenCV 3.x is installed.

 3) Download the [pretrained weights](https://github.com/fizyr/keras-retinanet/releases/download/0.3.1/resnet50_coco_best_v2.1.0.h5) and save it in /snapshots.